Timothy Woods

 The one thing that Dave's research has shown is that people may be able to reduce feeding the bad gut bacteria that can cause all sorts of health issues.

-Now, to make sure I report accurately, while Dave doesn't think the carnivore diet is a long-term solution, he does believe that regular cycles of low-calorie diets like keto diet may have a positive impact on many physical and mental health issues.
+Now, to make sure I report accurately, while Dave doesn't think the carnivore diet is a long-term solution, he does believe that regular cycles of low-calorie diets like the keto diet may have a positive impact on many physical and mental health issues.
 And that kind of matches up with my own experience with elimination diet methods.

 Related Articles: